conorjgallagher/Dynamics.ExtendedSvcUtil/README.md

 After reviewing many other tools all lacked a few of the custom requirements we had in a project.
 We had the following technical requirements:

-* Individual cs files for entities and option set
+* Individual cs files for entities and option sets
 * Ability to choose what entities you want to export
 * Ability to choose what option sets you want to export
-* Apply friendly names to both entites and attributes
+* Apply friendly names to entites, attributes and option sets
-* Run ad-hoc and include in a build process.
+* Run ad-hoc and include in a build process

 Unfortunately no projects out there met all these requirements so this project was born.
 Utilising the CrmSvcUtil looked like a good option so this is a requirement of this project.
 I could not locate CrmSvcUtil on nuget so I have included the CRM 2013 version in this project.